LadyAelita/5e-n1300/en_US/Pages/Rules/Feats.md

 • If you take the Attack action on your turn, you can use a bonus action to try to shove a creature within 5 feet of you with your shield.
 • As a reaction to being subjected to an effect requiring a Dexterity saving throw, you can gain Evasion until the start of your next turn.

+### Dazzling Outfit

+*Prerequisite: Charisma score of 13 or higher*
+When you wear your fanciest clothing, you are so dazzling that no one will be able to hit you.
+As long as you are wearing clothes worth at least 60 gp, your AC is equal to 10 + your Dexterity modifier + your Charisma modifier.

 ### Lightly Armored

 *You have trained to use of light armor, gaining the following benefits:*